 Chancellor, Washington University in St. Louis

-Mark S. Wrighton, Ph.D., was elected the 14th Chancellor of Washington University in St. Louis in 1995, and serves as its chief executive officer.
-In the years following his appointment, the university has made significant progress in student quality, campus improvements, resource development, curriculum, and international reputation.
+Mark S. Wrighton, PhD, was elected the 14th chancellor of Washington University in St. Louis in 1995, and serves as its chief executive officer.
+In the years following his appointment, the university has made significant progress in student quality, campus improvements, resource development, curriculum and international reputation.

-Born in Jacksonville, Florida in 1949, Wrighton received his B.S. degree with honors in chemistry from Florida State University in 1969.
+Born in Jacksonville, Florida in 1949, Wrighton earned his BS degree with honors in chemistry from Florida State University in 1969.
 While at Florida State, he studied under Professor Jack Saltiel and upon graduation received the Monsanto Chemistry Award for outstanding research.
-He did his graduate work at the California Institute of Technology (Caltech) under Professors Harry B. Gray and George S. Hammond, receiving his Ph.D. there in 1972.
-His doctoral dissertation was on “Photoprocesses in Metal-Containing Molecules."
-He was named the first recipient of the Herbert Newby McCoy Award at Caltech.
+He did his graduate work at the California Institute of Technology (Caltech) under Professors Harry B. Gray and George S. Hammond, receiving his PhD there in 1972.
+His doctoral dissertation was on “Photoprocesses in Metal-Containing Molecules.”
+Based on his research accomplishments, Wrighton was named the first recipient of the Herbert Newby McCoy Award at Caltech.

 Wrighton is the author or co-author of more than 300 articles published in professional and scholarly journals, and he holds 14 patents.
 He has research interests in the areas of transition metal catalysis, photochemistry, surface chemistry, molecular electronics, and in photoprocesses at electrodes.
 Principal objectives of his research have been to elucidate the basic principles underlying the conversion of solar energy to chemical fuels and electricity, to discern new catalysts and ways of making them, to understand chemistry at interfaces, and to provide the knowledge base for development of new electro-chemical devices.
 Wrighton has lectured widely on his research work and has given more than 40 named lectureships at distinguished colleges and universities in the United States and other countries.

 Wrighton has received public recognition for his research and educational achievements in the print media.
-In the September, 1980 issue of Fortune he was profiled along with eight other U.S. scientists under age 40, highlighting his efforts in duplicating photosynthesis.
+He was profiled in the September 1980 issue of Fortune, where his efforts in duplicating photosynthesis were highlighted.
 In 1984, Science Digest included him as one of America’s brightest scientists under age 40, and in 1985 named him one of America’s top 100 innovators of the year.
-U.S. News and World Report featured Wrighton in a February, 1988 cover story on “The New American Establishment,” and in Business Week’s 1989 special issue on “Innovation in America" his work on molecular electronics was profiled and he was included as one of the ten innovators in science.
+U.S. News and World Report featured Wrighton in a February 1988 cover story on “The New American Establishment,” and in Business Week’s 1989 special issue on “Innovation in America,” his work on molecular electronics was summarized and he was included as one of 10 innovators in science.
 He was included in Esquire’s 1989 Register along with 38 other men and women “who are making America a smarter, healthier, wealthier, safer, livelier, prettier, all around more interesting place to live.”

-Revised - 3/15/2010
+Revised - 3/26/2015